hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Definition `NODE_ENV=test nyc ts-mocha --project tsconfig.json ./test/integration/emitNotifications.spec.ts`

 Description: Runs only the `emitNotifications.spec.ts` test, of the three `/integration`` folder "utils."

-## test-events

-Definition: `nyc ts-mocha --project tsconfig.json ./test/integration/events/*.spec.ts`

-Description: Ostensibly used to test all events in our integration folder.

-Considerations: Misleading name (should be integration-scoped).
-More importantly, we do not have an /events folder inside our /integration directory. **Deprecated; recommend removal.**

 ## test-integration-util